SKKUMATHMIMIC/skkumathmimic.github.io/_seminar/2023-2/2023-09-05-real_number.md

 ---
 layout: default
-title:  "Poset Submatrices of Infinite Binary Pascal Matrix"
+title:  "Construction of the Real Numbers"
-date: 2023-09-11 01:11:34 +0900
+date: 2023-09-05 01:11:34 +0900
-collection: 2023-2
+collection: seminar
 usemathjax: true
-nav_order: 3
+nav_order: 2
-nav_exclude: true
-parent: 2023 Autumn Seminar
+parent: 2023 Fall
 # last_modified_date: 2023-03-06 +0900
 ---
-# Poset Submatrices of Infinite Binary Pascal Matrix
+# Construction of the Real Numbers
 <!-- ## <center> Abstract </center>
 Francis Guthrie claimed in 1852 the four color problem.
 We proof two essential lemmas and then solve six color problem.
 We expand